yazeedobaid/my-laravel-setup/README.md

 > All services of docker compose redirect their logs to the STDOUT and STDERR, so when running ```docker-compose up```
 >the logs will be redirected t terminal.

-##### Data persistence:
+#### Data persistence:
 The database data and redis cache are mounted to Docker volumes.
 The volumes are created in the compose file.

-##### Caveats
+### Caveats
-* An .env file must be created as usual in the root directory of the project.
-Docker compose use that file in building services containers.
+* A .env file must be created as usual in the root directory of the project.
+Docker compose use that file in building the services containers.
-* For MYSQL, to use the root user remove the **MYSQL_USER** and **MYSQL_PASSWORD** from mysql service in docker-compose file.
+* For MYSQL, to use the root user remove the **MYSQL_USER** and **MYSQL_PASSWORD** environment variables from mysql service in docker-compose file.
-* Changing credentials in docker-compose for .env file will not take effect in database is already created (check MYSQL docs in hub.docker)
+* Changing MYSQL credentials in docker-compose for .env file will not take effect in an already created database (check MYSQL docs in hub.docker)